 In the business world, reputation is everything.
 Our recent survey revealed that 48% of small business owners agree that their reputation is a valuable asset.
-So, we decided to put together our top six ways to improve your businesses reputation, and how to keep it once you’ve earnt it, and some examples of businesses that’ve managed to shift perceptions of their business and earn a positive reputation.
+So, we decided to put together our top six ways to improve your businesses reputation, how to keep it once you’ve earnt it, and some examples of businesses that’ve managed to shift perceptions of their business and earn a positive reputation.

 Go the Extra Mile